MarcinOrlowski/Mp3VoiceStamp/docs/USAGE.md

  | {file_name}    | Name of the audio file without name extension                                    |

  > ![Tip](../img/tip-small.png) If you don't want to have track title announced, set title format to empty
- > string either in config or via command line argument `--title-format=""`
+ > string either in config or via command line argument `--title-format ""`

  ### Ticks ###